Acute pulmonary histoplasmosis is a respiratory infection that is caused by inhaling the spores of the fungus Histoplasma capsulatum.

 You can get sick when you breathe in spores that the fungus produces.
 Every year, thousands of people with a normal immune system worldwide are infected, but most do not become seriously sick.
 Most have no symptoms or have only a mild flu-like illness and recover without any treatment.

-Acute pulmonary histoplasmosis may happen as an epidemic, with many people in 1 region becoming sick at the same time.
+Acute pulmonary histoplasmosis may happen as an epidemic, with many people in one region becoming sick at the same time.
 People with weakened immune systems (see Symptoms section below) are more likely to:

 - Get the disease if exposed to the fungus spores